Liberal Party of Honduras: The Cariato Regime (1932–1949)

+Post-Cariato and the return to power (1949–1963)

+When the “Cariato” ended, the PLH returned to the electoral arena with an ascendant liberal faction.
+The PLH won at the 1954 Honduran general election, but a political deadlock resulted in a crisis culminating in a coup.
+The Liberal presidential candidate and winner of the 1954 elections, Ramón Villeda Morales, was finally made president in 1957, but his administration ended prematurely due to the 1963 Honduran coup d'état.

+Military dictatorship (1963–1982)

+Military supremacy over politics was consolidated after the 1963 coup, and military officers occupied the presidency save for the brief civilian administration of Ramón Ernesto Cruz Uclés of the PNH, during 1971–1972.
+Despite the military dictatorship, the Liberal party or its leaders were not outright banned.
+The party, along with the National Party and the United States began putting pressure on the military to begin a transition back to civilian administration, which was finally realized in 1982.

 2005 elections

 The PLH won the closely contested 2005 presidential race, but at the moment the PNH has a majority in the National Congress due to an alliance with the Christian Democrats (Democracia Cristiana).

-In the general election of 27 November 2005, the party won 62 out of 128 seats in the National Congress; and its Presidential candidate, Manuel Zelaya, polled 49.9% to defeat the PNH's Porfirio Pepe Lobo, restoring the PLH as the presidential party.
+In the general election of 27 November 2005, the party won 62 out of 128 seats in the National Congress; and its presidential candidate, Manuel Zelaya, polled 49.9% to defeat the PNH's Porfirio Pepe Lobo, restoring the PLH as the presidential party.
 He was inaugurated on 27 January 2006.

 Elected as a liberal, Zelaya shifted dramatically to the political left and socialism during his presidency, forging an alliance with the Hugo Chávez-linked ALBA, angering conservatives and his own Liberal Party.
 He was deposed by a coup d'état in 2009 and replaced by Roberto Micheletti, also of the Liberal Party.

 2009 elections

 At the 2009 elections, which took place after the 2009 Honduran coup d'état that removed Manuel Zelaya from power, the Liberal Party suffered a heavy defeat by the National Party, with the Nationals' candidate for president, Porfirio Lobo Sosa, winning the presidency with (according to the Electoral Tribunal) over 1,212,846 votes and 56.56% of the national total of valid votes (in all participation as acknowledged by the tribunal was of 41%) compared with 816,874 votes and 38.1% of the national total for Liberal candidate Elvin Santos.
 In the elections for the National Congress of Honduras the Liberal Party won a total of 45 seats, dropping from its previous 61.
 The elections were held under a tense political atmosphere without the accustomed OAS observers and under a decree restricting civil rights with the elected president Zelaya under military siege in the Brazilian embassy at Tegucigalpa.
 Sectors opposed to the 2009 coup claim the participation was much less than reported by the authorities, but this claim has not been verified.

-In 2011 Zelaya's supporters left the Liberal Party and founded Liberty and Refoundation.
+In 2011, Zelaya's supporters left the Liberal Party and founded Liberty and Refoundation.